rnkoaa/notebook/raspberry-pi/Set up New Raspberry Pi.md

 When the menu opens go to `Advanced Options` menu.

 ## Rename PI user for security

+See how a detailed instructions on how to rename users using in [Rename Default user.md](Rename Default User.md)

+If those instructions fail, try the following:

 Assign password to the root account
 ```sh
  sudo passwd root